vinayverghese/criss-cross/README.md

 - macOS 13.0 or later
 - Xcode 14.0 or later
-- Swift 5.0 or later
+- Swift 5.0 or laterHi

 ## Notes